Beyoğlu: Tourism

 Pano, established by Panayotis Papadopoulos in 1898, and the neighbouring Viktor Levi, established in 1914, are among the oldest winehouses in the city and are located on Kalyoncu Kulluk Street near the British Consulate and Galatasaray Square.
 Cumhuriyet Meyhanesi (literally Republic Winehouse), renamed in the early 1930s but originally established in the early 1890s, is another popular historic winehouse and is located in the nearby Sahne Street, along with the Hazzopulo Winehouse, established in 1871, inside the Hazzopulo Pasajı which connects Sahne Street and Meşrutiyet Avenue.
-The famous Nevizade Street, which has rows of historic pubs next to each other, is also in this area.
+Nevizade Street, which has rows of historic pubs next to each other, is also in this area.
 Other historic pubs are found in the areas around Tünel Pasajı and the nearby Asmalımescit Street.
-Some historic neighbourhoods around İstiklal Avenue have recently been recreated, such as Cezayir Street near Galatasaray High School, which became known as La Rue Française and has rows of francophone pubs, cafés and restaurants playing live French music.
-Artiste Terasse (Artist Teras) on Cezayir Street is a popular restaurant-bar which offers panoramic views of the Hagia Sophia, Topkapı Palace, Sultan Ahmed Mosque and Galata Tower.
+Cezayir Street near Galatasaray High School, which was restored and conceptually branded as the Rue Française, has rows of francophone pubs, cafés and restaurants with live music.

-Cezayir Street, also known as Rue Française, is famous for its pubs and restaurants playing live music.
+Cezayir Street, which was restored and conceptually branded as the Rue Française, is known for its pubs and restaurants with live music.

 Throughout Beyoğlu, there are many night clubs for all kinds of tastes.
 There are restaurants on the top of historic buildings with a view of the city.
 Asmalımescit Street has rows of traditional Turkish restaurants and Ocakbaşı (grill) houses, while the streets around the historic Balıkpazarı (Fish Market) is full of eateries offering seafood like fried mussels and calamari along with beer or rakı, or the traditional kokoreç.
 Beyoğlu also has many elegant pasaj (passages) from the 19th century, most of which have historic and classy chocolateries and patisseries along with many shops lining their alleys.
 There is also a wide range of fast-food restaurants in the district.

 Apart from the hundreds of shops lining the streets and avenues of the district, there is also a business community.
 Odakule, a 1970s high rise building (the first "structural expressionism" style building in Turkey) is the headquarters of İstanbul Sanayi Odası (ISO) (Istanbul Chamber of Industry) and is located between İstiklal Avenue and Tepebaşı, next to the Pera Museum.
 Most of the upper floors of the buildings in Beyoğlu are office space, and small workshops are found on the side streets.